executablebooks/MyST-Parser/docs/syntax/optional.md

 :::

 (syntax/attributes)=
-## Inline attributes
+## Attributes

 :::{versionadded} 0.19
-This feature is in *beta*, and may change in future versions.
+This feature is in *beta*, and feedback is welcome.

-It replace the previous `attrs_image` extension, which is now deprecated.
+`attrs_inline` also replace the previous `attrs_image` extension, which is now deprecated.
 :::

-By adding `"attrs_inline"` to `myst_enable_extensions` (in the {{ confpy }}),
-you can enable parsing of inline attributes after certain inline syntaxes.
-This is adapted from [djot inline attributes](https://htmlpreview.github.io/?https://github.com/jgm/djot/blob/master/doc/syntax.html#inline-attributes), and also related to [pandoc bracketed spans](https://pandoc.org/MANUAL.html#extension-bracketed_spans).
+Attributes are a way of enriching standard CommonMark syntax, by adding additional information to elements.

-Attributes are specified in curly braces after the inline syntax.
+Attributes are specified inside curly braces `{}`, for example `{#my-id .my-class key="value"}`, and come before a block element or after an inline element.

 Inside the curly braces, the following syntax is recognised:

 - `.foo` specifies `foo` as a class.